Breastfeeding for Perinatal Professionals

 * The mechanics of latch: what an effective latch looks and feels like

-* Beyond cross-cradle to laid back, koala, and more: mother-led and baby-led positions
+* Beyond cross-cradle to laid back, koala, and more: parent-led and baby-led positions

 * Milk removal and storage: pumping, hand expression, and storage guidelines